CryoRig/caddyflare/README.md

 # caddyflare

-Adds the cloudflare mod to caddyV2, auto updates whenever [Caddy](https://hub.docker.com/_/caddy) updates and pushes it to [Docker Hub](https://hub.docker.com/r/cryorig/caddyflare)
+Adds the cloudflare mod to caddyV2
+Automatically updates whenever the [Caddy:alpine](https://hub.docker.com/_/caddy) image does and pushes it to [Docker Hub](https://hub.docker.com/r/cryorig/caddyflare).
+Check only runs once per Week (Friday Night)
 No warranty no anything...
 You know how this works